 Q: Can I use someone else’s copyrighted material in my film?

 A: There are VERY few cases where it’s allowed to use someone else’s creation without at least asking for permission.
 You must obtain permission, and the artist can ask to be compensated.
 You cannot use another artist’s work that you don’t own without their permission.
 We may spot check films, or may request proof if there is questionable content.
+If something looks or sounds fishy, we will investigate.
+Believe us - juries know when something is amiss!

 Q: Can I use popular music in my film, like something from Taylor Swift or Black Sabbath?